gft-academy-pl/gcp-data-analysis-with-bigquery/04-dataprep.md

 #### Cleansing the data

-After importing the data, You are provided with data histogram for all the columns.
+After importing the data, you are provided with data histogram for all the columns.
 Color codes helps you to define wether data in particular column is incomplete or invalid:

 ![Column Histograms](https://github.com/gft-academy-pl/gcp-data-analysis-with-bigquery/blob/master/assets/dataprep_column-histograms.png)